blockprotocol/blockprotocol/rfcs/text/0428-type-inheritance-and-forking.md

 occupation◄────┘
 ```

 And like the previous example, the `MyEmployee` type would not be a subtype of `Person` anymore.
-It also wouldn't be a subtype of `Being` either - reusability of the types is lost in this case.
-Ideally type duplcation would be able to preserve as many supertype relations as possible.
+It also wouldn't be a subtype of `Being` either - the reusability of the types is lost in this case.
+Ideally, type duplication would be able to preserve as many supertype relations as possible.

 ## Addressing previous considerations